NormanVu/risk-analyzer/README.md

 various configurations.
 For instance, the application can be run on a local machine with an embedded HSQL database as the entities repository, or on Google App Engine with a Big Data storage.

-The most common deployment configuration are described in the following sections.
+The most common deployment configurations are described in the following sections.

 ### Deploying Risk Analyzer on a Local Machine